thosgood/this-weeks-finds/markdown/101-151/week129.md

-It took a while for it to make its full impact in pure mathematics, but now you can see it happening all over: there are lots of papers on quantum topology, quantum geometry, quantum cohomology, quantum groups, quantum logic\... even quantum set theory!
-There are even some fascinating attempts to apply quantum mechanics to unsolved problems in number theory like the Riemann hypothesis\... will they bear fruit?
+It took a while for it to make its full impact in pure mathematics, but now you can see it happening all over: there are lots of papers on quantum topology, quantum geometry, quantum cohomology, quantum groups, quantum logic... even quantum set theory!
+There are even some fascinating attempts to apply quantum mechanics to unsolved problems in number theory like the Riemann hypothesis... will they bear fruit?
 And if so, what does this mean about the world?
 Nobody really knows yet;
 we're in a period of experimentation - a bit of a muddle.